A uniform betweenness property in metric spaces and its role in the quantitative analysis of the "Lion-Man" game: Uniform betweenness in uniquely geodesic spaces

 It follows that $l=d(x,y)$.
 We say that a geodesic $\gamma$ {\it starts} at $x$ if $\gamma(0) = x$.
 If every two points in $X$ are joined by a (unique) geodesic, then $X$ is called a {\it (uniquely) geodesic space}.
 The image $\gamma([0,l])$ of a geodesic $\gamma$ is called a {\it geodesic segment} with endpoints $x$ and $y$.
+Suppose $X$ is a geodesic space.
 A point $z\in X$ belongs to a geodesic segment with endpoints $x$ and $y$ if and only if there exists $t\in [0,1]$ such that